Hi! I’m Chris Osterwood and I build robots.

 Senior Robotics Engineer

 Several US patents covering new technology I developed at Carnegie Robotics are pending.
+As CTO, I was responsible for company-wide intellectual property portfolio development.

 At Bossa Nova, I was the first engineer who worked to commercialize the Ballbot.
 This novel platform was initially developed at Carnegie Mellon University and is dynamically-stable.
 It is able to move instantaneously in any direction and can recover from externally applied disturbances.
 After my departure, Bossa Nova continued to develop and refine the prototype I developed and announced mObi in 2012.
 The platform and technology have gone through additional interactions and have morphed into shelf-scanning robots being tested in Walmarts across the country.